Scam trends

 Go directly to the help section of our website when seeking help with Amazon devices or services.
 If you use a search engine, use caution.
 Legitimate Amazon websites contain 'Amazon.co.uk' such as 'Amazon.co.uk/support.'

-Membership fee scams falsely claim that a costly membership fee is owed, or that an issue exists with your membership.
-Scammers try to convince you to provide payment or bank account information in order to reinstate a membership.
+Membership fee scams claim that a membership fee is owed, or that there's an issue with your membership.
+Scammers try to convince you to provide payment or bank account information to reinstate a membership.
 Amazon will never ask you to provide payment information for products or services over the phone.
 Visit the Message Centre on the Amazon website or mobile app to review authentic emails from Amazon.
-To verify your Prime Membership status or make payments, log in to your Amazon account, then go to Your Account and select Prime.
+To verify your Prime Membership or make payments, log in to Amazon, and under Your Account select Prime Membership.

 Account suspension/deletion scams claim your account will be suspended or deleted unless you take specific action.
 Actions may include selecting a fraudulent link or providing information like payment details or login credentials, to 'verify your account'.
-Amazon will never ask you to disclose your password or verify sensitive personal information over the phone or on any website other than Amazon.co.uk.
+Amazon never asks for your password or for sensitive personal information over the phone or on any external website.
 Don’t access any links or provide your information to anyone over the phone without authenticating the email or phone call.
 If you have questions about your account status, visit the Amazon website or mobile app to view your account details.
 Authentic emails from Amazon are logged in the Message Centre.

-To know more about Gift Card scams, visit the Common Gift Card Scams page.
+To learn more about Gift Card scams, visit the Common Gift Card Scams page.